Shahiduddin1710/UNIFIX-MAIN/README.md

 - Ensure mobile and backend are on the **same network**
 - Update the IP address in `.env` when WiFi changes
 - Restart Expo after changing `.env`
-- The `hasFetchedRef` guard in `index.tsx` and `my-complaints.tsx` is critical — do not revert it
+- The `hasFetchedRef` guard in `index.tsx` and `my-complaints.tsx` is critical, do not revert it
 - `lost-and-found.tsx` intentionally keeps `onSnapshot` (dedicated real-time feed)
 - `staff-dashboard.tsx` intentionally keeps `onSnapshot` (staff needs real-time task alerts)
 - Admin dashboard intentionally keeps all `onSnapshot` (admin needs real-time oversight)
-- SQLite schema migrations are handled via `migrateComplaintsTable()` in `db/database.ts` — do not remove
+- SQLite schema migrations are handled via `migrateComplaintsTable()` in `db/database.ts`,do not remove
-- Hash keys are stored in the `metadata` SQLite table — clearing them forces a full re-sync
+- Hash keys are stored in the `metadata` SQLite table, clearing them forces a full re-sync
 - To force a full re-sync for any module, call `setMeta('<hash_key>', '')` before syncing

 ---